 The Role of Insurance After an Accident

 In Missouri, all drivers are required to carry auto insurance.
 This means that Missouri motor vehicle accidents are initially dealt with via insurance claims through insurance companies.
 For example, if you are struck by another driver who is thought to be at fault for the accident, you and the at-fault driver will file claims with their respective insurance companies regarding what occurred.
 The insurance companies will then negotiate between themselves to attribute fault in the accident, and determine which insurer will be responsible for what damages.
 Litigation can result in several ways: for example, if you are unsatisfied with the amount of money insurance is paying, if you disagree with the apportionment of fault, if the opposing insurance party disagrees as to the amount of injuries or apportionment of fault, if the amount of the injuries exceeds the policy limits for either driver, if one or both of the drivers did not carry insurance, and so on.
-Insurance companies will often retain an attorney who will represent their interests on the insured’s behalf at litigation, however, it is extremely important to understand that the insurance company’s lawyer’s interest may be averse to yours.
+Insurance companies will often retain an auto accident lawyer or attorney who will represent their interests on the insured’s behalf at litigation, however, it is extremely important to understand that the insurance company’s lawyer’s interest may be averse to yours.
 For example, it is almost always in the insurance company’s interest to pay you the minimum amount required out of their own policy, even though, quite frequently, this amount is not sufficient to substantiate the injuries suffered in an accident.

 Complications arise when the driver that hit you is not insured, is not adequately insured or, in the case of a hit-and-run accident, is unknown.
 Many drivers have uninsured motorist coverage on their own auto insurance policy—this is a common part of most auto insurance policies in Missouri, though it is not legally mandated here.
 If you have such coverage under your policy, you will be able to make a claim with through your own policy for your damages, subject to the limits of that policy, and also subject to your deductible.
 This is often called a “first party” underinsured (or uninsured) claim, sometimes abbreviated to a “UIM” or “UM” claim.
 Many underinsured motorist policies also cover members of a household, sometimes even if they are not listed explicitly on the policy (for example, when a spouse or a child who is using the car and is struck by an uninsured motorist), or passengers in a vehicle that the injured driver was driving.